Skip to content

 Simple distillation is the workhorse for volatiles whose boiling points sit below water: methanol at 64.7, acetone at 56, chloroform at 61.2 and ethanol at 78.4 degrees C. Macerate the sample with distilled water, acidify lightly with tartaric acid to fix free ammonia, place it in a round-bottom flask on a sand bath, fit a Liebig condenser and collect the first 30 to 50 mL of distillate in a receiver on ice.
 The volatile of interest concentrates in the first fraction.

 For forensic ethanol the historical Indian benchwork was the Cavett apparatus, a compact distillation train with the distillate trapped into a tube of acidified potassium dichromate.
 Ethanol reduced Cr(VI) (orange) to Cr(III) (blue-green), and a photometric reading converted the colour to a blood ethanol value.
-Cavett dominated state FSL ethanol workups through the 1970s and 1980s and still appears in textbook practicals at MGM Aurangabad and Saurashtra forensic science programmes.
-The modern replacement is headspace GC-FID, but the Cavett is the reference every student is expected to set up cold.
+Cavett dominated state FSL ethanol workups through the 1970s and 1980s.
+The modern replacement is headspace GC-FID, but the Cavett remains documented in bench manuals at several Indian forensic science institutions.

 The limitations are well known.
 Anything that decomposes near 100 degrees C is destroyed.
 Anything that azeotropes with water (ethanol forms a 95.6 percent w/w azeotrope) cannot be obtained pure in a single pass.
 For forensic purposes pure transfer is not the goal, an aqueous distillate clean of viscera, proteins and fat is enough for the colour test or direct injection.